robk-dev-ui/bgg-mcp/README.md

 }
 ```

+More details for configuring Claude can be [found here](https://modelcontextprotocol.io/quickstart/user).

 #### HTTP Mode (For Deployment)

-The server also supports HTTP mode using SSE (Server-Sent Events) transport for scalable deployments:
+The server also supports HTTP mode using SSE (Server-Sent Events) transport for deployments:

 ```bash
 # Run with default port 8080